Adpetfem83/School_District_Analysis/README.md

 There was very little spending impact by changing the 9th grade scores.

 # Scores by school size
-Thomas High School is defined as a medium sized school.
+THS is defined as a medium sized school.
 The hundredths place was needed to see the nominal changes.

 Original Analysis:
 ![